 - Academic Achievement in Social Studies

-Kimball Elementary and Wilkinson Middle School earned all possible distinctions in 2018 accountability ratings
+Kimball Elementary, Motley Elementary and Wilkinson Middle School earned all possible distinctions in the 2019 accountability ratings.

 “Earning one or more campus distinctions is noteworthy and should be a source of pride in a community,” said Commissioner of Education Mike Morath.